cwinslowdodge/word_search_kata/README.md

 2. cd into where the directory was created
 3. run command ----> python word_search.py puzzle0.txt

-Note: puzzle0.txt can be replaced with any word search text file that follows the given format
+Note: puzzle0.txt can be replaced with any word search .txt file that follows the specified format

 To run the tests created for program: